29 Sunset Improvement Project - Phase One

 We have heard from many Muni customers about their experiences on the 29 Sunset.
 Students who rely on this route to get to school are particularly vocal that we need to better serve all those who wish to ride.
 A key goal of this project is to reduce delays that result in long wait times.
 Another goal is to reduce “pass ups,” when people waiting for the bus are not able to board because the bus is too crowded.

 Outreach for this project began in 2019.
 SFMTA staff met with students from Lowell High School who had been advocating for improvements to the 29 Sunset.
 Due to the COVID-19 pandemic, outreach for the 29 Sunset Improvement Project halted.
-Mid-2021, we resumed our outreach efforts.
-We gathered more feedback on the type of improvements 29 Sunset riders wanted to see.
+In mid-2021, we resumed our outreach efforts.
+We gathered more feedback on the types of improvements 29 Sunset riders wanted to see.

 Project Timeline